The Solid Protocol

 [LDP] and Accept-Put

-[The Accept-Put Response Header] response headers that correspond to acceptable HTTP methods listed in Allow
+[The Accept-Put Response Header] response header fields that correspond to acceptable HTTP methods listed in Allow

 requests.